MarkVDD/markvdd/README.md

 I've been building websites, APIs and apps since I was 15.
 I love crafting beautiful interfaces and bringing them to life in code.
-Whether it's frontend finesse or backend logic — I enjoy both worlds equally.
+Whether it's frontend finesse or backend logic, I enjoy both worlds equally.

 ---